 Macular degeneration is a large group of eye diseases affecting the macula, the small group of retinal cells responsible for your central vision.
 Age-related macular degeneration, by far the most common kind of macular degeneration, affects around 11 million adults in America today.
-Veena Arun, MD, and Varun Pawar, MD, at University Ophthalmology in the Hyde Park neighborhood of Chicago, Illinois, offer today's most advanced diagnostics and treatments for age-related macular degeneration, and they're ready to help you.
+At University Ophthalmology in the Hyde Park neighborhood of Chicago, Illinois, offers today's most advanced diagnostics and treatments for age-related macular degeneration, and they're ready to help you.
 Reach out online or by phone today.

 Dry age-related macular degeneration afflicts 80% of age-related macular degeneration sufferers.
 In this form of the disease, clumps of protein known as drusen accumulate in your macula, and the macula starts thinning.
 This causes the cells in your macula to start breaking down.

 Often, symptoms are very subtle, as this disease develops very slowly.
 You might experience blurry vision, decrease in color intensity, or increased difficulty driving as your dry age-related macular degeneration develops.